Skip to main content

 Agricultural Sciences and Natural Resources

-Oklahoma State University is doubling down on its efforts to nourish and feed the world by modernizing and improving its Agronomy Research Station, home to one of the world’s top wheat breeding programs.
+Oklahoma State University is doubling down in its efforts to impact the world by modernizing and improving its Agronomy Research Station, home to one of the world’s top wheat breeding programs.
 The research station includes 28 buildings used for classroom instruction, greenhouse trials, research, Extension efforts and support services.

 Innovative Research

 OSU Agriculture has multiple teams that utilize the Agronomy Research Station, and they research the ever-changing environment in Oklahoma.
-Discoveries made at the research station significantly impact the state's $42 billion agricultural industry and influence food security worldwide with wheat supplying 20% of calories consumed by humans.
+Discoveries made at the research station significantly impact the state's $42 billion agricultural industry.

 Wheat Improvement Team

-The OSU Wheat Improvement Team and its scientists engineer new varieties that account for more than 70% of all wheat acres planted in Oklahoma and around 10% across the country.
-Since 2000, the group has commercialized 39 varieties, contributing to the United States' standing as one of the top producers and exporters of the food crop globally.
+This team directly and significantly impacts food security around the world with wheat supplying 20% of the energy from food required by humans.
+OSU scientists create new varieties each year that account from more than 70% of all wheat acres planted in Oklahoma and around 10% across the country, helping to make the United States one of the top producers and exporters of the food crop globally.

 71%